yared81/live-scribe/README.md

 - **Responsive Design**: Works on both desktop and mobile devices
 - **No Dependencies**: Built with pure vanilla JavaScript, no external libraries required

-## Getting Started

-1. Clone the repository:

-2. Open `index.html` in your web browser

-3. Start coding!
-The editor will automatically:
-   - Update the preview as you type
-   - Save your code to localStorage
-   - Switch themes when toggled
-   - Change favicon based on the active tab

 ## Usage

 ### Code Editing